CastraRegina/ars-est-in-v_rb0/README.md

 ## Business
+Some remarks for starting a business - just a view ideas and hints found in the internet...
 ### Setup
 What to consider if you want to start an online business in Germany...
 see also internet recommendations, e.g. aufbauen-online-business.de